Website Launch Checklist: Key Highlights

 22. Consider Data Migration

-If your business website is changing platform or CMS, you’ll likely need to migrate your current data to its new source during the process.
+If your business website is changing platforms or CMS options, you’ll likely need to migrate your current data to its new source during the process.

 As a technical procedure, it’s best to enlist the support of expert developers during this stage to ensure a successful migration.